khandelwal/oscon-eregulations-2014/outline.md

 Here is an outline based on the abstract, and @ascott1's comments:

 * Brief introduction to talk, and who I am.

+# Domain/Subject Matter: An introduction to regulations

 * A very broad and high level view of the problem we tried to solve.